eko/monday/README.md

 ## What Monday can do for you?

 ✅  Define a unified way to setup applications for all your developers

 ✅  Run your local applications

 ✅  Hot reload your applications automatically when a change is made locally

 ✅  Port-forward an application locally using a remote one on Kubernetes (targeting a pod via label) or over SSH

 ✅  Forward traffic of a remote application over Kubernetes, SSH or TCP locally (see example forward types)

 ✅  Auto reconnect when a port-forward connection is lost

 ✅  Forward multiple times the same port locally, using an hostname

+✅  Monitor your local and/or forwarded applications

 ## Installation